• 10% OFF* - USE CODE: NEW10

 So what do you do?

 Do not take the results of these studies as medical advice because they are not.
-It is quite possible that starting these food early in your kids will reduce the probability of them becoming allergic yet you should consult with your paediatrician before introducing them.
+It is quite possible that starting these foods early in your kids will reduce the probability of them becoming allergic yet you should consult with your paediatrician before introducing them.

 When the paediatrician advises that you introduce these foods to the child, you should follow these guidelines to ensure that the transition is smooth:

-• Ensure that the transition is gradual – do not introduce more than one food at once and wait for a few days before introducing another.
+• Ensure that the transition is gradual do not introduce more than one food at once and wait for a few days before introducing another.
 Also, monitor the child from when you introduce one food till when you introduce another.

 • The child should be healthy during the introduction to be certain that any symptom that may show up is not due to illness and to easily notice anything different.